+- Shortness of breath

 - Loss of taste or smell

+- Difficulty breathing

 - New or worsening cough

-- Headache

-- Congestion/runny nose

-- Diarrhea

-- Nausea or vomiting

 Students or staff excluded for these symptoms should not return until they have either tested negative for COVID-19 or a medical evaluation determines that their symptoms were more likely due to another cause (e.g. sore throat due to strep throat).
 In this latter case, the individual can return when they meet non-contagious criteria for that condition.